eduvpn/eduvpn-common/docs/src/api/functiondocs.md

     to the WireGuard endpoint
   - `tcpsp` is the TCP source port
   - `peer` is the ip:port of the remote server
-  - `proxyFD` is a callback with the file descriptor as only argument.
-    It can be used to set certain socket option, e.g. to exclude the proxy connection from going over the VPN
+  - `proxySetup` is a callback which is called when the socket is setting up, this can be used for configuring routing in the client.
+It takes two arguments: the file descriptor (integer) and a JSON list of IPs the client connects to
   - `proxyReady` is a callback when the proxy is ready to be used.
 This is only called when the client is not connected yet.
 Use this to determine when the actual wireguard connection can be started.
 This callback